ekatwood/escrow_subscription/README.md

 It should also be easy enough for users to set up their own custom subscription model, say for a website they built or some other online service they are offering for a monthly rate.

+Tech stack for this project:

+Flutter

+Firebase

+JavaScript or Rust for smart contracts

+Google Cloud functions for APIs and scheduling functions

 If you would like to donate to support this project, send $LTC to: MFxBxp8ysZVXezAADWBt6tgDf2iqfq6LbY